syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Selection.md

 ![Single item selected in WPF SfMultiColumnDropDownControl](Selection_images/Selection_img1.png)

-### Multiple
+## Multiple Selection

-`SfMultiColumnDropDownControl` allows you to select multiple rows by setting [SelectionMode] property as [Multiple].
-Further in Multiple selection mode, you can select multiple rows in the following ways
+You can select multiple rows at same time by setting SelectionMode as Multiple.
+Further, you can select multiple rows in the following ways

 1. By clicking on the respective rows.
 2. By dragging mouse on the dropdown grid.